piczelspydr/Scrum-Developer-Initiate-Training/docs/index.md

 ## The Initiate Level

 * Introduction
-* The foundation of computer programming
+* The Foundation of Computer Programming
-* Understanding program structure
+* Understanding Program Structure
-* An introduction to objects and classes
+* An Introduction to Objects and Classes
+* Inheritance, Interfaces and Linked Objects
-* Project 1 - Basic algorithm design and program development
+* Project 1 - Basic Algorithm Design and Program Development
-* A Guidance of Scrum and its core values
+* A Guidance of Scrum and Its Core Values
 * Self Discipline
 * Project 2 - The Iniate Trials

 ## The Padawan Level

+* SOLID Principles
+* Clean Coding
+* Creative Coding
+* Inspiration and Drive
-* Not Yet Confirmed
+* Not Yet Complete
 * Final Project - The Padawan Trials